argosnothing/NGL/README.md

 The information exists, but finding it means knowing which site to check and learning multiple different interfaces.

+Several projects have been built to get data individually from these sources, but they tend to be scoped to the sources to varying degrees of generality.

 ## The Solution

 NGL provides a single search interface that: